-From the term after they turn three years old, all children are entitled to 570 hours of free childcare every week.
-From September 2017, many children are also entitled to a further 570 hours, depending on parental income and working hours.
-The government calls this “30 hours free childcare,” based on a preschool or nursery which opens 38 weeks of the year (1,140 hours divided by 38 weeks = 30.)
+Starting from the term after they turn three years old, all children are entitled to 570 hours of free childcare every week.
+From September, several children are also entitled to an additional 570 hours, depending on parental income and working hours.
+The government names this “30 hours free childcare,” based on a nursery or preschool which is open for 38 weeks of the year (1,140 hours divided by 38 weeks = 30.)

-At Little Houghton Day Nursery, we open for 51 weeks of the year meaning that the 30 hours actually become 22 (1,140 hours divided by 51 weeks = 22.)
+At our nursery we are open for 51 weeks of the year meaning that the 30 hours actually become 22 (1,140 hours divided by 51 weeks = 22.)

 You can usually get the 22 hours of free childcare if you (and your partner, if you have one) are: